 While the exclusion in this case was buried in a single line of hundreds of pages of policy documents, the Court held that even if it was confusing, a policyholder still has a duty to read their policy.
 Hopefully the Minnesota Supreme Court will take this case and reverse course.
 For now, the rule of law is “buyer beware.”

 Restoring the property to the condition it was in before the loss (with a reasonably uniform appearance) is perhaps the most fundamental reason property owners purchase replacement cost insurance.
-This case illustrates how important it is to ensure your policy has coverage for material matching as we explaining our prior post [link].
+This case illustrates how important it is to ensure your policy has coverage for material matching as we explaining our prior post [ What’s the Right Insurance Policy for my Homeowners Association ].
 No policyholder expects to be left in a worse condition after the loss by making repairs, but this provision allows for that very thing.

 If you need help reviewing your policy, call the attorneys at Smith Jadin Johnson before it’s too late!